 Do allow yourself to write whatever pops into your head

-Do make it a fun ritual for yourself, grab a cup of coffee or tea, light a candle, curl up in favorite nook.
+Do make it a fun ritual for yourself, grab a cup of coffee or tea, light a candle, curl up in your favorite nook.

 Do use fun tools: buy a beautiful new notebook and use your favorite writing utensil (I'm a sucker for lined Shinola note books -made in the USA- and fine tipped sharpies).